oddsized/hyperreal/README.md

 # hyperreal
 The loss of self - multi disciplined research for human development and education in the future hyperreal.
-Media, education, art, technology, nature & philosophy in a technological singularity.
+Media, education, art, technology, nature & philosophy and our journey into the technological singularity.

 1. Sense of reality